assist-project/dtls-fuzzer/README.md

 4. Use dtls-fuzzer to generate models for the SUT
 5. Analyze results

+This evaluation section is followed by a guide on using **dtls-fuzzer** which introduces the main use cases.

 ## Ensuring pre-requisites
 **dtls-fuzzer** has been tested on a Ubuntu 18.04 distribution.
 It should work on any recent Linux distribution.
 Support for other platforms has not been tested.
 It is assumed that a recent (>=8) JDK distribution of Java VM is installed, plus associated utilities (maven).